EOSIO/spec-repo/eep-draft_enhanced_token.md

 * Support for `extended_asset` in the interface.
 Some contracts hold tokens issued by other contracts on behalf of their users.
 If the token interface uses `extended_asset` instead of `asset`, then these contracts can expose the same interface.
 * A replacement for `memo` which supports ABI-defined binary data.
-This will allow users to attach structured data to transfers that contracts can process in a standard way.
+This will allow users to attach structured data to actions that contracts can process in a standard way.
 It provides an alternative to the deposit-and-spend pattern without the downsides of parsing that existing contracts which avoid deposit-and-spend currently use.
 * Ability for non-standard actions to adjust balances without causing wallets and block explorers to break.
 They will be able